-The above image shows the view, consisting of an ANN and a table with expressions that most people would consider either ‘kind’ (left-hand column) or ‘mean’ (right-hand column).
+The above image shows the view, consisting of an Artificial Neural Network (ANN) and a table with expressions that most people would consider either ‘kind’ (left-hand column) or ‘mean’ (right-hand column).

-The grey boxes in the input, hidden and output layer are called ‘perceptrons’ and can be likened to neurons in the brain.
+The grey boxes in the input, hidden and output layer are called ‘perceptrons’.
+A perceptron is a model or program that simulates mental decision making.
+Perceptrons can be likened to neurons in the brain.
 On the far left-hand side of the ANN, we see all words from the ‘kind’ and ‘mean’ expressions in the table.
 They are provided to the ANN as learning (or training) data.
+The ANN calculates whether those words are more likely to fit the ‘Kind things’ or the ‘Mean things’ category based upon the data the user supplied it (in the table).

 Students who have experienced bullying in the past may require a level of support to engage with this activity.
 For example, you may decide to pair affected students with a trusted partner.